Meson baryon components in the states of the baryon decuplet: Introduction

 In a recent paper, the work was generalized to higher partial waves \cite{aceti} and the results obtained were used to justify the commonly accepted idea that the $\rho$ meson is not a $\pi\pi$ composite state but a genuine one.
 The same method was also successfully used in \cite{xiao} to evaluate the weight of composite $K\pi$ state in the $K^{*}$ wave function.
 However, no attempt was done to apply the method to baryonic resonances.
 We use it here to investigate the nature of the baryons of the $J^{P}=\frac{3}{2}^{+}$ decuplet.

 The paper proceeds as follows.
 In Section \ref{form} we make a brief summary of the formalism.
 In Section \ref{delta} we address the problem of $\pi N$ scattering in the $\Delta(1232)$ region.
-In Section \ref{decuplet} we extend the test to all the particles of the decuplet while Section \ref{five} is devoted to discuss and interpret the meaning of the Weinberg sum-rule when extended to complex energies.
+In Section \ref{decuplet} we extend the test to all the particles of the decuplet while Section \ref{five} is devoted to discussing and interpreting the meaning of the Weinberg sum-rule when extended to complex energies.
 Finally, we make some conclusions in Section \ref{concl}.